6th Grade Policies

 6th Grade Sky Ranch Middle School

 Students attend school every day.
 Please review WCSD's absence policy.
 Students are in the best position to learn by attending every day.

 Grades should reflect your student’s ability to demonstrate a skill or standard; therefore, the overall grades for each subject are broken down as follows: Classwork/Homework 15%Assessments/Projects 85%

-It is the student’s responsibility to ask the teacher for make-up work.
-Students must check Teams for assignments.
+When students return after an absence, it is the student’s responsibility to ask the teacher for make-up work.
+WCSD does not offer temporary distance learning.
+No work will be provided before or during the absence.
 For each day of absence, the student will be given one day per missed day plus one day to make up the late work.
 Please keep absences to a minimum.
 It is not possible to recreate a rich dynamic learning experience with a paper worksheet.

 Homework is essential practice of Reading and Math skills.
 Homework will be assigned Monday through Friday.
 WCSD requires 60 minutes of homework per night for sixth-graders.
 Students must read at least 30 minutes along with 30 minutes of Math practice per night.
-Ask your student to show you his or her list of Assignments in Teams to see what is due and to see the directions for Assignments.
+Ask your student to show you his or her list of Assignments in their Sky Ranch Planner and Base Website.

 6th Grade in Middle School